cuzintone/SCE/README.md

 System Configuration Editor is a DOS utility built using Turbo Pascal 7.0 and Turbo Vision as tool to edit MS/PC/Free DOS configuration files, i.e., AUTOEXEC.BAT, CONFIG.SYS, and FDCONFIG.SYS.
+If you have Windows installed, it also edits PROTOCOL.INI, SYSTEM.INI, and WIN.INI.

 SCE allows you to see at a glance all of your configuration files.
 Most system configuration changes happen in multiple files.
 While you can use